Consent

 In the second part of our two-part interview series, we follow up with CEO Adam Watts and mentor Glenn Bemment to find out what they've learnt from their mentoring relationship so far and the impact it's had on their separate roles.

-But Adam’s wasted no time at all since he joined the company in 2004, straight out of university, as an apprentice engineer.
+But Adam wasted no time at all since he joined the company in 2004, straight out of university, as an apprentice engineer.

-“I learned about the business from the bottom up, and it gave me a great understanding of how it works and where the opportunities are,” Adam said.
-He joined the board in 2009, just after the global economic crisis, with “loads of ideas about how to grow the business.”
+“I learned about the business from the bottom up, and it gave me a great understanding of how it works and where the opportunities are,” he said.
+Adam joined the board in 2009, just after the global economic crisis, with “loads of ideas about how to grow the business.”

 This is the second part of a two-part interview series with Adam and Glenn.
 You can read part one here.

 Since then, the company has been on a continuous path of success and growth.
-In 2009 EFT Systems had sales of just over £1m; this year it will turn over £14m.
-But the business has another arm now too: Adam set up EFT Construction in 2015, and sales are already at £4.5m.
+In 2009, EFT Systems had sales of just over £1m; today it turns over in excess of £14m.
+But the business now has another arm, too: Adam set up EFT Construction in 2015, and sales are already at £4.5m.

 “And we’ve just secured a ten-year contract with a large housing provider, which should deliver an additional £46m over the next ten years,” Adam said.